 GIP is a clean energy company publicly traded on the TSX Venture Exchange.
-GIP's purpose is to create a more sustainable and inclusive planet by developing clean energy.
+GIP's purpose is to create a more sustainable and inclusive planet through the development and production of clean, carbon neutral, energy.
 GIP acquires, develops, and builds renewable natural gas ("RNG") and clean bio-energy projects with the intention of building, owning and operating a portfolio of producing facilities, and participates in a wide range of zero-carbon opportunities during all stages of the project lifecycle - from idea generation through to operations.
 GIP has a growing portfolio of RNG and clean bio-energy projects under development, representing approximately \$3 billion in anticipated capital expenditures.
 GIP is a leading developer of clean transition energy and is well positioned to be a leading producer of net zero carbon energy in North America.
 In addition to its core focus, GIP has a current portfolio of water and solids treatment and recycling facilities in Canada and a solids recycling business in the United States ("Water and Solids Treatment and Recycling").